 To date, HFHMM has tithed almost $200,000 to international Habitat Affiliates.
 This money has helped to build more than 70 Habitat homes globally.
 For every Habitat home we build or rehab in Montgomery and Prince George’s Counties, we are able to fund the building or rehabilitation of 1 and a half homes internationally.
 When you make a donation you are not only supporting your local Habitat you are helping families all over the world.
 Interested in making a donation directly to this project?
 Please contact Sarah Reddinger at Sarah.Reddinger@HabitatMM.org.

 Are you looking for an adventure that will expand your mind, help you into better physical shape, and touch your heart and spirit all at once?
 Then join us on a global village trip to El Salvador.
 HFHMM will be leading at least one trip a year to build homes for families in the El Barrial Community in Morazán, El Salvador.
 You will learn about the country and the people in a way that you never could with ordinary travel.
-For more information on upcoming builds please contact Sarah Reddinger at Sarah.Reddinger@HabitatMM.org or download our Global Village Flyer.
+For more information on upcoming builds take a look at the trip description flyer or contact Sarah Reddinger at Sarah.Reddinger@HabitatMM.org.